blujedis/kricket/README.md

 });
 ```

-#### Logger Labels

-As shown above the default Logger is generated with the label **default**.
-This allows you to lookup other Loggers you might have generated from any other Logger which can be helpful in some instances.

-However a label is not required you can also create a logger without a label although a random generated string will be created for you behind the scenes.

 ### Limiting Output by Level

 Considering the above let's say we want to limit any message above the "warn" level.